sevenecks/lambda-moo-programming/tutorials/src/toaststunt-programmers-manual.md

 If the programmer is not conn or a wizard, then \`E\_PERM\` is raised.
 If conn is not a currently-active connection, then this function does nothing.
 Output is normally written to connections only between tasks, not during execution.

 The server will not queue an arbitrary amount of output for a connection; the \`MAX\_QUEUED\_OUTPUT\` compilation option (in \`options.h\`) controls the limit.
 When an attempt is made to enqueue output that would take the server over its limit, it first tries to write as much output as possible to the connection without having to wait for the other end.
 If that doesn't result in the new output being able to fit in the queue, the server starts throwing away the oldest lines in the queue until the new ouput will fit.
-The server remembers how many lines of output it has \`flushed' in this way and, when next it can succeed in writing anything to the connection, it first writes a line like \`>> Network buffer overflow: X lines of output to you have been lost <<\` where X is the number of flushed lines.
+The server remembers how many lines of output it has 'flushed' in this way and, when next it can succeed in writing anything to the connection, it first writes a line like \`>> Network buffer overflow: X lines of output to you have been lost <<\` where X is the number of flushed lines.

 If no-flush is provided and true, then \`notify()\` never flushes any output from the queue; instead it immediately returns false. \`Notify()\` otherwise always returns true.